- Children Diagnosed With Cancer: Financial and Insurance Issues

 Where can families find help with housing needs or mortgage payments?

-The extra expenses of a child’s treatment or major loss of family income may make it hard for families to pay their mortgage or rent on time.
+The extra costs of a child’s treatment or major loss of family income may make it hard for families to pay their mortgage or rent on time.
 To keep a good credit rating and stay in your home, talk with your creditor or landlord about your situation and try to make special arrangements.
 Family, friends, or church members may be able to give you short-term help if they are told about the problem.
 Talk about your situation with the team social worker who may know of special resources.

 Families who need to move out of their homes after a child’s cancer diagnosis should talk with their county department of social services to find out if they can get into low-cost or government-supported housing programs.

 Where can families get help with driving and ground transportation costs?

 People who have Medicaid may qualify for help with travel to medical centers and doctors’ offices for treatment.
 This can take the form of payment or being reimbursed (paid back) for gas, payment of bus fare, or it may mean using a van pool.
 County departments of social services in each state arrange for help with transportation, but families must ask for it by talking with their Medicaid case worker.

 The Leukemia & Lymphoma Society, through its Patient Aid program, can help some families with the cost of gas and parking for outpatient treatment.
 This aid is only for those with blood cancers (leukemia, lymphoma, and myeloma).
 There’s a limit on the amount of financial help to each patient and family for each year.
-Check with your team social worker about this program or see contact the Leukemia & Lymphoma Society at 1-800-955-4572 or www.lls.org.
+Check with your team social worker about this program or contact the Leukemia & Lymphoma Society at 1-800-955-4572 or www.lls.org.

 Community and church groups may be sources of help with travel or its costs, too.
 Also, talk to your team social worker about getting help with hospital or clinic parking fees.